iamqiss/Pixelle/messenger/examples/go/README.md

 All examples can be executed directly from the repository.
 Follow these steps:

-1. **Start the Iggy server**: `cargo run --bin iggy-server`
+1. **Start the Messenger server**: `cargo run --bin messenger-server`
 2. **Run desired example**: `go run ./xxx/xxx/main.go`
 3. **Check source code**: Examples include detailed comments explaining concepts and usage patterns

-These examples use IggyClient with TCP transport and demonstrate automatic stream/topic creation with basic message handling.
+These examples use MessengerClient with TCP transport and demonstrate automatic stream/topic creation with basic message handling.

 The examples are automatically tested via `scripts/run-go-examples-from-readme.sh` to ensure they remain functional and up-to-date with the latest API changes.